Dean: Sueann Ambron

 Enrollment in business classes is limited to students who have been admitted to business degree programs and to other students as described in the separate undergraduate and graduate policy sections.
 The course registration criteria are designed to meet a number of objectives:

-- to assure access to business courses for students seeking a business degree
+- to assure access to business courses for students admitted into a business degree program

 - to serve students in other colleges who have business-related education objectives or requirements

 - to serve nondegree students who have specific career or education goals

 Refer to the student portal each term for course availability and prerequisites.

 Students are required to attend classes, including online classes, on a regular basis.
 Absences must be arranged with the instructor and must conform with university and instructor policies on attendance.

 Students are expected to know and fulfill all prerequisites when registering.
 Prerequisites are in place for the benefit of the student.
 The Business School wants our students to have the best experience in their courses, and having the prerequisites for a course ensures that you are ready for the material that will be covered.
 See course listings for relevant prerequisites as many are strictly enforced.
 The Business School reserves the right to administratively drop students who enroll without the correct prerequisites.
 This action may result in the loss of tuition.